Pauline Heinz

-Pauline Heinz (born 1 May 2001) is a field hockey player from Germany, who plays as a midfielder.
+Pauline Heinz (born 1 May 2001) is a German field hockey player, who plays as a midfielder.

 Career

 Club hockey

 In the German Bundesliga, Heinz plays club hockey for Rüsselsheimer Ruder-Klub 08.

 National teams

 Under–18

 In 2018, Heinz was a member of the German U–18 team at the EuroHockey Youth Championship in Santander.

 Under–21

 Heinz has a number of caps for the German U–21 team.
 Her most prominent appearance came at the 2019 EuroHockey Junior Championship in Valenica, where the team finished in third place.

 Die Danas

 In 2019, Heinz made her debut for the German national team during a test series against Argentina in Buenos Aires.
 In December 2019, Heinz was named in the preliminary German Olympic squad to train for the 2020 Summer Olympics in Tokyo.